fadden/CiderPress2/DiskArc/Arc/NuFX-notes.md

 The array of headers is followed by the data for each thread, in the same order.

 The thread CRC is computed for the compressed data in version 2 records, and for uncompressed data in version 3 records.
 It's only set when the thread class is $0002 (data_thread).
+The initial value of the CRC should be set to $ffff for this computation.

 Considered together, the class/kind fields have the following definitions:
  - $0000/0000: ASCII text (deprecated)